 Invest in fun.
 Try to make colleagues smile and offer a joke or even a Zoom tea and dance break when needed.

 Bring more “you” to your workspace.
-That might mean taking 5 minutes at the start and end of the day to tidy up your desk to instill calm.
+That might mean taking 5 minutes at the start and end of the day to tidy up your desk to invite a sense of calm.
 Or keeping a beautiful plant, an inspirational photo, or maneki-neko (lucky cat) in your line of sight.
 Whatever makes you smile.

 Make time to connect with your colleagues on a personal level.
 Get to know who they are beyond work and take a few moments each day to chat about things that are not work-related.